a4k-openproject/plugin.program.openwizard/README.md

-# plugin.program.openwizard
+# plugin.program.jamie5kodi
-OpenWizard
+Jamie5Kodi

-OpenWizard was created to help the Kodi community out and help get rid of the broken personal wizards that are floating around.
+Jamie5Kodi was created to help the Kodi community out and help get rid of the broken personal wizards that are floating around.
 As this is a work in progress, a repository is highly recommended, but if you prefer not to, there is a built-in auto-updater.

 For more information on how to edit/customize this wizard for your own usage, please read [the wiki](https://github.com/drinfernoo/plugin.program.openwizard/wiki).